7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ![SignerInfo digestAlgorithm File Offset](Images/SignerInfodigestAlgorithmFileOffset.jpg)

-`digestAlgorithm` is the field specifies the hash algorithm by that the PE file is digested.
-It encompasses two fields `algorithm` and its parameters named `parameters`.
+`digestAlgorithm` specifies the hash algorithm used to generate the PE file's digest.
+It includes two subfields: `algorithm` and its `parameters`.

 ![SignerInfo digestAlgorithm ASNTree](Images/SignerInfodigestAlgorithmASNTree.jpg)